gear-foundation/academy/docs/02-basic/02-program-basics/program-structure.md

 }
 ```

-In this function, we are to define the main business logic of our program.
-For example, we can check the incoming message and perform some actions depending on the message type.
-Also, we can send a message to another program.
-Finally, we can send a reply to the message that was received by the program.
+In this function, the main business logic of the program is defined.
+For example, the incoming message is checked, and actions are performed depending on the message type.
+Additionally, a message can be sent to another program, and a reply can be sent to the message received by the program.

 And the third most important function is `handle_reply()`.
 It is called when the program receives a reply to the message that was sent by the program.
-For example, we can check the reply and perform some actions depending on the reply type.
+For example, the reply can be checked, and actions can be performed depending on the reply type.

 ```rust
 #[no_mangle]